apupu-framework/mixin-prototypes/README.md

  `mixin-prototypes`
 ================================================================================

-Yet another suicidal module to implement multiple inheritance with JavaScript.
+This is a yet another module to implement multiple inheritance with JavaScript.

 ```javascript
   class TObject {